-One of the biggest single risks to the Association is the UK Government's social security reform agenda.
-This has meant a raft of measures which started to affect our tenants on housing benefit in 2011/12 and tenants on other benefits in 2012/13 and 2013/14.
+One of the biggest single risks to the Association is the UK Government's social security reform agenda which began to affect tenants in 2011.
 More recently Universal Credit has been an issue for some of our tenants.
-This began to increase in 2018 when Renfrewshire was subject to the "live service" and will impact significantly in 2019.
-The Association is preparing for this new change and has commissioned an internal audit of its procedures and mitigation strategy in relation to welfare reform.
-This will report during 2019/20.
-As an initial action however the Association has "mainstreamed" its Welfare Rights Service which it had previously outsourced in order to improve access to this service by tenants.
+This began to increase in 2018 when Renfrewshire was subject to the "live service" and began to impact significantly in 2019/20.
+The Association has "mainstreamed" its Welfare Rights Service which it had previously outsourced in order to improve access to this service by tenants and has increased its resource in this area.

-The Association maintains a strategic risk register and risk map to assess and monitor the business risks faced by the organisation and implements risk management controls to mitigate risks where possible.
+The Association maintains a strategic risk register and risk map to assess and monitor the business risks faced by the Organisation and implements risk management controls to mitigate risks where possible.
 This involves identifying the types of risks, prioritising them in terms of likelihood and impact and identifying and implementing controls.
 Key risk areas will be subject to a rolling programme of internal audit.

 Risks are monitored by the Association's Audit and Risk Committee which also takes account of changes and new risks which have arisen.
+This has proven very effective during 2019/20 but did not take account of the prospect of an emergency health pandemic and this will be one of the key areas for review in 2020/21.